 When my son entered preschool, I attended the parent orientation, and the teachers did their best to soothe us new parents sweating the landscape of developmental milestones our kids had yet to clear—potty-training, separation, giving up naps.
 My son's teacher listened and said with quiet certainty, “It'll happen.”
 Before my son was born, I laughed at the nervousness of my friends who checked for their baby's breathing with a mirror.
 Then I became a parent, too, and realized how much faith is required those first few years, faith that everything is going to be okay.

 I need faith.
 I spend hours teetering along the edge of anxiety because I have no clue whether or not I am getting any nearer to creating a viable source of income for myself, let alone establishing an illustration career.
 The first months after separation were demoralizing because I could not get a job and realized I was completely dependent on my ex for finances.
 For a while I returned to modeling for artists as I did in grad school.
-You cannot live on an artist model’s salary, but in desperation to boost my morale, I was happy to go forward with what artist models do.
+You cannot live on an artist model's salary, but in desperation to boost my morale, I returned to the tedium and cramping limbs that come with holding still for 20 minutes at a time.
 Now, however, I would rather use my time to move towards work that I actually want.